What Could Cause a Gun License Suspension?

 4. Contact a firearms attorney to help you appeal the decision (if you so choose)

 If your gun license has been suspended or revoked, you need an experienced firearms attorney on your side to help you weigh your options.
-I have handled dozens of firearms cases in the greater Boston area, and I know the steps we need to take to get the best possible outcome for you.
-Call or text me at 617-295-7500 to set up a free consultation by phone, Zoom, or in person at either our Boston or Salem office location!
+The Law Office of Matthew W. Peterson have handled dozens of firearms cases in the greater Boston area, and we know the steps we need to take to get the best possible outcome for you.
+Call or text us at 617-295-7500 to set up a consultation by phone, Zoom, or in person at either our Boston or Salem office location!